North Sydney railway station

-North Sydney railway station is located on the North Shore line, serving the Sydney suburb of North Sydney.
-It is served by Sydney Trains T1 North Shore Line and T9 Northern Line services.
+North Sydney railway station is a suburban railway station located on the North Shore line, serving the Sydney suburb of North Sydney, the main Business District on Sydney's Lower North Shore.
+It is served by Sydney Trains' T1 North Shore Line and T9 Northern Line services.

 History

 North Sydney station opened on 20 March 1932 at the same time as the North Shore line over the Sydney Harbour Bridge.
 Prior to the bridge's opening, North Shore line trains had diverged from the current line at Waverton to the original Milsons Point station at Lavender Bay.

 The station was built in a rock cutting with a street level overhead concourse above the platforms.
 The station has four platforms which correspond with the four railway tracks that were designed to cross the Sydney Harbour Bridge.
 At the Waverton end of the station there are four tunnels which have been cut into the rock.
 Unused tunnel stubs of 260 metres for proposed lines to Newport and Northbridge were cut at the same time with Chief Design Engineer John Bradfield calculating that without these, later construction of these lines would interfere with the North Shore line.

 From 1932 until 1958, two of the rail tracks designed for the bridge were used by trams, the latter being diverted onto Blue Street just before they would have entered North Sydney Station.
 After 1958 the tram tracks were removed from the Sydney Harbour Bridge and replaced by the Cahill Expressway.

-Beginning in the 1968 when the North Sydney Travelodge was built, the air rights over the station have progressively been redeveloped.
+Beginning in 1968 when the North Sydney Travelodge was built, the air rights over the station have progressively been redeveloped.
 In December 1972, the awning over platforms 3 and 4 was demolished.
 The station became totally enclosed with the opening of Zurich Insurance House in 1984.

-From 4 September 2005 to 28 May 2006 it was the major terminus of the Hornsby via Strathfield line.
-From 20 October 2013 to 25 November 2017 it was the major terminus for Emu Plains all stops services.
-Starting from 26 November 2017, North Sydney station is the major terminus of the Richmond Line to allow customers to change for a train.